prodinic/prodinic.github.io/_posts/2020-06-16-study_English.md

 ---
-title: "My character based on MBTI test!"
+title: "Why MBTI is so hot in Korea?"
 categories:
   - Experience
 tags:
   - MBTI
-  -
-  - title
+  - Korea

 last_modified_at: 2017-03-09T12:25:10-05:00
 ---